-4. Treasurer's Report (Heather McKee) (Exhibit B, C and D)
+- 4. Treasurer's Report (Heather McKee) (Exhibit B, C and D) - 4a.

-- 4a.
 Review and approve FY 2018 audited financial statement - Heather presented a freshly completed audit with thanks to Britta and Andy.
-This audit was a particularly long process due to the move from Boston to Alexandria and staff turnover at both ASOR and our auditing firm, Romeo Wiggins & Co. - The longer process this year allowed Heather and the staff to make some helpful changes, including changing accounts so that they now mirror audit categories, which will make audits down the road more efficient. - Heather made notes of items of interest in the budget: - ASOR had an increase of \$108,565 in unrestricted net assets available for operations from FY2017 to FY2018 (Exhibit D). \$100,000 of this increase from FY18 has been set aside in our budget for FY19 to pay for relocation expenses and one-time salary expenses for departing Boston staff. - We have a healthy bank account - The Annual Meeting always operates in the red, but some cities are more advantageous than others.
-For example, in Boston (a very well attended conference) had a "deficit" of around \$8,000.
-In Denver, we anticipate a use of unrestricted dollars of about \$35,000 to \$40,000.
+This audit was a particularly long process due to the move from Boston to Alexandria and staff turnover at both ASOR and our auditing firm, Romeo Wiggins & Co. - The longer process this year allowed Heather and the staff to make some helpful changes, including changing accounts so that they now mirror audit categories, which will make audits down the road more efficient. - Andy specifically noted that he is working with the auditors to redefine the Quickbooks categories.
+There will be one more hard year, but then this problem will be resolved during the audit for Fiscal Year 2019. - Heather made notes of items of interest in the budget: - ASOR had an increase of \$108,565 in unrestricted net assets available for operations from FY2017 to FY2018 (Exhibit D). \$100,000 of this increase from FY18 has been set aside in our budget for FY19 to pay for relocation expenses and one-time salary expenses for departing Boston staff. - We have a healthy bank account - The Annual Meeting always operates in the red, but some cities are more advantageous than others.
+For example, the 2017 Annual Meeting in Boston (a very well attended conference) had a "deficit" of around \$8,000.
+For the

-- Andy mentioned that he is working with the auditors to redefine the Quickbooks categories.
-There will be one more hard year, but then this problem will be resolved during the audit for Fiscal Year 2019. - The Finance Committee held a conference call and passed a motion to recommend that the board accept the audit.
-The motion was passed with a voice vote. - Richard noted that we put the audit out for competitive bid every six years, and the last year in is cycle is 2019.
+- 2018 Annual Meeting in Denver, we anticipate a use of unrestricted dollars of about \$35,000 to \$40,000. - The Finance Committee held a conference call on March 28, 1019, and passed a motion to recommend that the Board accept the audit.
+The motion that the EC pass this recommendation on to the Board was passed with a voice vote. - Richard noted that we put the audit out for competitive bid every six years, and the last year in the current is cycle is 2019.
 Andy noted we will put the audit out for bid in 2020.